kumpan/unikorn/content/blog/2022-09-13-auditing-a-website-in-development.md

 ## Time for Auditing

+W﻿ith a toolbox containing Chrome DevTool, Screaming Frog and a few chrome add-ons, it's time to get cracking and audit the page types.

 **✅ The first and maybe most important requirement and thing to audit is - will the searchbot be able to crawl the pages.**

 **Requirement**: All on-page elements with content should be available in the rendered code.

-**Check**: Chrome dev tool manually per page type, and with Screaming Frog.Look for: Links, menu, CTAs, footer links, images, text, videos and in fold-out elements that the content is in the rendered code.
+**Check**: Chrome dev tool manually per page type, and with Screaming Frog.

+**Look for**: Links, menu, CTAs, footer links, images, text, videos and in fold-out elements that the content is in the rendered code.